ElektraInitiative/libelektra/src/libgetenv/README.md

    applications started by that user (note that at least `PATH` should to be set using `kdb set user/env/fallback/PATH "/bin:/usr/bin"` then).

+### Contextual Options
+ * `--elektra%<name>%=<value>` or `/env/layer/<name>`:
+   Add the contextual information (=layer) `%<name>%` with it's value `<value>`.
+   Note that `%name%` is predefined with `argv[0]` and `%basename%` with `basename(argv[0])`.

+Values can contain / to form hierarchies, e.g. `--elektra%name%=app/profile`

+### Options for Applications
+ * `--elektra:key=value`, `/env/override/<key>` or `/env/fallback/<key>`:
+   set a key/value to be preferred, i.e. the first to considered as explained in [LOOKUP](LOOKUP).

+Keys can contain / to form hierarchies, e.g. `--elektra:my/HOME=/path/to/home`.

+## USAGE

+To always use Elektra's getenv environment, simply add the output to the file:

+    kdb elektrify-getenv | tail -1 | sudo tee -a /etc/ld.so.preload

+this also can be done using Elektra:

+    sudo kdb mount /etc/ld.so.preload system/ld/preload line null sudo kdb set "system/ld/preload/new"  `kdb elektrify-getenv | tail -1`

 ## CONTEXT

- * `/sw/env/<name>/%profile%/<key>`
- * `/env/<key>`
-  will be used preferable.
-The spec(ification) entries are:
-  - context .. do not use the key itself, but do a contextual lookup of the name, honoring layers , given in the metadata
-  - no_elektra .. disable Elektra functionality for that key and only use environment
-  - no_env .. disable environment fallback

- * `/env/<name>/layers`
-  Specification of all layers to be activated
-  Note that the profile layer??
+The metadata `context` in the specification can be used to facilitate a context-dependent lookup.
+In its metavalue all replacements of `%<name>%` will be replaced by the given contextual options `--elektra%<name>%=<value>` and `/env/layer/<name>` keys.

+E.g. to have a different home directory for any user and application:

+    kdb set user/env/layer/user markus
+    kdb set user/users/markus/konqueror/HOME /home/download
+    kdb setmeta spec/env/override/HOME context  /users/%user%/%name%/HOME

-## ENVIRONMENT
+## BUGS

+Some applications do not use `getenv(3)` or `secure_getenv(3)` for requesting the environment, e.g. shells.
+This approach cannot work for them.

-Typically Elektra tries to avoid using the environment.
+Elektra internally tries to avoid using the environment.
 Some resolvers, however, use it to be conform to some specifications, e.g. XDG.
 Depending on the setup you use, these parameters might be used.
 For more information see:

     kdb info resolver

+For these parameters, `/env/override/` or `/env/fallback` will *not* be used internally, but will be used if applications request them, too.

-Note that `--elektra-debug` does *not* log `getenv(3)` during the startup-phase.
+Also note that `--elektra-debug` or `ELEKTRA_DEBUG` does *not* log `getenv(3)` used by plugins during the startup-phase.

-`elektrify-getenv` provides to use environment as alternative to its options, namely:

- * `ELEKTRA_DEBUG`:
-   Outputs this help.

-## BUGS

-Some applications do not use `getenv(3)` for requesting the environment, e.g. most shells.
-This approach does not work for them.
+If you use the standard resolvers, the bug won't have any effect.

 ## EXAMPLES

-For illustration this section gives some examples.
+For illustration this section gives some more examples.

     elektrify-getenv man man --elektra:MANWIDTH=40